askap-vast/vast-tools/FINDSOURCES.md

 The script assumes that VAST Pilot data are in the same directory structure as that used in the Dropbox folder.
 If you are running `find_sources.py` on your own machine we recommend first using the `--find-fields` flag, downloading the relevant fields to an appropriate base directory and then re-running the script as normal.

 ## Warning!
-* The positions of some beams in the RACS fields files are missing and have defaulted to `00:00:00 00:00:00`.
-Running a query within approximately 1 degree of that position will result in an error, as the script will find the matched field.
-It is still possible to querying locations within any of the missing beams, but may incorrectly produce no field matches.

 * Currently the crossmatching matches against **components**.
 Check your results to see if the component is part of an island (`has_sibling` column will = 1) and query the island catalogue, using the `island_id` if you need further information on your source.

+## RACS caveats
-* If you are running this script on ada you also have access to RACS data to search for sources.
+If you are running this script on ada you also have access to RACS data to search for sources.
 Remember that RACS is not a VAST data product and you must have explicit permission to obtain and use RACS data.
 The find-fields option will work for RACS regardless (use `--vast-pilot 0`).
 If you have previously been given access to RACS data we can help set up the data structure to use with this script.
-For Stokes I RACS v3 is used, for Stokes V v2 is used.
+Currently only Stokes I data is accessible.

+**Warning** The positions of some beams in the RACS fields files are missing and have defaulted to `00:00:00 00:00:00`.
+Running a query within approximately 1 degree of that position will result in an error, as the script will find the matched field.
+It is still possible to querying locations within any of the missing beams, but may incorrectly produce no field matches.
+This will be fixed in a future release.

 ## Usage